MischaU8/yumyum/selections/select-occluded-face_XqlvkedwZnM.md

 yum yum
-Floyd here with a quick tip for selecting occluded faces in plasticity to select an occluded face start by clicking and holding the left Mouse button and use the mouse scroll wheel to
+Floyd here with a quick tip for selecting occluded faces in Plasticity to select an occluded face start by clicking and holding the left Mouse button and use the mouse scroll wheel to